jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

-- wikilinks to sections using #
-- use in living-dictionaries and update docs as I go
 - check build
 - improve knobs
-- comb back through SvelteFireTS usage after improving knobs and wikilinks sections
+- comb back through SvelteFireTS after improving knobs and wikilinks sections
+- use in living-dictionaries and update docs as I go
 - merge to main
 - send alpha test question to discord query person
 - share mdsvex-shiki-twoslash w/ orta